Brandenburg: History

-In late medieval and early modern times, Brandenburg was one of seven electoral states of the Holy Roman Empire, and, along with Prussia, formed the original core of the German Empire, the first unified German state.
+In late medieval and early modern times, Brandenburg was, with varying borders, one of seven electoral states of the Holy Roman Empire, and, along with Prussia, formed the original core of the German Empire, the first unified German state.
 Governed by the Hohenzollern dynasty from 1415, it contained the future German capital Berlin.
 After 1618 the Margraviate of Brandenburg and the Duchy of Prussia were combined to form Brandenburg-Prussia, which was ruled by the same branch of the House of Hohenzollern.
 In 1701 the state was elevated as the Kingdom of Prussia.
 Franconian Nuremberg and Ansbach, Swabian Hohenzollern, the eastern European connections of Berlin, and the status of Brandenburg's ruler as prince-elector together were instrumental in the rise of that state.

 Early Middle Ages

 Brandenburg is situated in territory known in antiquity as Magna Germania, which reached to the Vistula river.
-By the 7th century, Slavic peoples are believed to have settled in the Brandenburg area.
+By the 7th century, Slavic people are believed to have settled in the Brandenburg area.
 The Slavs expanded from the east, possibly driven from their homelands in present-day Ukraine and perhaps Belarus by the invasions of the Huns and Avars.
 They relied heavily on river transport.
 The two principal Slavic groups in the present-day area of Brandenburg were the Hevelli in the west and the Sprevane in the east.

 Beginning in the early 10th century, Henry the Fowler and his successors conquered territory up to the Oder River.
 Slavic settlements such as Brenna (Brandenburg an der Havel), Budusin (Bautzen), and Chośebuz (Cottbus) came under imperial control through the installation of margraves.
 Their main function was to defend and protect the eastern marches.
-In 948 Emperor Otto I established margraves to exert imperial control over the pagan Slavs west of the Oder River.
+In 948, Emperor Otto I established margraves to exert imperial control over the pagan Slavs west of the Oder River.
 Otto founded the Bishoprics of Brandenburg and Havelberg.
 The Northern March was founded as a northeastern border territory of the Holy Roman Empire.
 However, a great uprising of Wends drove imperial forces from the territory of present-day Brandenburg in 983.
 The region returned to the control of Slavic leaders.
+The eastern parts of current Brandenburg, i.e. the Lubusz Land and Lower Lusatia, became part of Poland in the 10th-11th centuries.